JereKuusela/valheim-expand_world/README.md

 # Tutorials

-- How to make custom biomes (https://youtu.be/TgFhW0MtYyw, 33 minutes, created by StonedProphet)
+- How to make custom biomes: https://youtu.be/TgFhW0MtYyw (33 minutes, created by StonedProphet)

 # Configuration